EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

    = Θ(1) + *O*(2 *m* (1 - (1 / m)) + *n* lg *m*)\
    = Θ(1) + *O*(2 *m* - 2 + *n* lg *m*)\
    = *O*(*m* + *n* lg *m*)

+### 5 Probabilistic Analysis and Randomized Algorithms

+#### 5.1 The hiring problem

+##### 5.1-1

+> Show that the assumption that we are always able to determine which candidate is best, in line 4 of procedure
+> *Hire-Assistant*, implies that we know a total order on the ranks of the candidates.

+We can prove it by proving its contrapositive:

+- If the ranks of the candidates don’t form a total order, there exist a set of candidates in which we are not able to deternube which candidate is best.

+Proof:

+- Total relation is violated: If there exist two candidates that we can not compare them, then we can not decide which one is best.
+- Reflexive is violated: *Skipped.*
+- Antisymmetric is violated: If candidate *a* is better than or equal to candidate *b*, and candidate *b* is better than or equal to candidate *a*, but they are not the same people, we can not decide which one is the best.
+- Transitive is violated: If candidate *a* is better than or equal to candidate *b*, and candidate *b* is better than or equal to candidate *c*, but *a* is not better than or equal to candidate *c*, we can not decide which one is best.